How to Adopt in Mississippi

 Once you’ve completed these steps, you’ll be approved to adopt in Mississippi on a state, federal and agency level.
 Then, your adoption profile can be shown to expectant mothers looking for adoptive parents in Mississippi and throughout the U.S.

 Entering into a MS Adoption Opportunity with Expectant Parents

 From the time your adoption profile goes active on our website, it can take a few weeks or a few months for an expectant parent to select you for an adoption opportunity.
 Seventy-five percent of the families who adopt a child through American Adoptions are placed with a child within 1 to 12 months once their adoption profile goes active.

-This variation in adoption wait time is due to a number of factors, including your openness to many different birth mothers in your APQ, how willing you are to share post-adoption contact with a birth family, as well as the personal preferences of individual expectant mothers who are searching for adoptive families.
+This variation in adoption wait time is due to a number of factors, including your openness to different adoption opportunities in your APQ, as well as the personal preferences of individual expectant mothers who are searching for adoptive families.

 The last step of adoption in MS is adoption finalization.
 This occurs several months after placement.